a. Charged Student's Rights

 - Submit a complainant's impact statement to the hearing body.
 This information will be used only in the sanctioning phase of deliberations, if the charged student is found responsible for the charge(s).

-- Remain anonymous.
+- Remain anonymous, if possible.
 A complainant who is unwilling to participate in the disciplinary proceeding needs to understand that this may compromise NYIT's ability to present its case against the respondent student.
-In certain cases where it is determined that the complainant's active participation in a hearing may result in undue repercussions, the complainant may be granted the opportunity by the conduct officer to remain anonymous in the hearing process; in such cases, an NYIT investigator will represent the statement of the complainant.
+In certain cases where it is determined that the complainant's active participation in a hearing may result in undue repercussions, and the charged student's ability to respond is not unduly limited, the complainant may be granted the opportunity by the conduct officer to remain anonymous in the hearing process; in such cases, an NYIT investigator will represent the statement of the complainant.
 In such cases, the conduct officer (or designee) may request that the victim submit written documentation for consideration.

 - Provide a statement to student conduct bodies in limited privacy, as long as the process does not unduly/unreasonably compromise the ability of the student who is alleged to be in violation of policy to question witnesses.
 Determination will be made by the conduct officer of the Student Conduct Review Board.